Washington State University

 and files which have potential administrative, legal, and historical research

 Archives, and Special Collections.
-WSU archives are in Holland and Terrell Library;
+University Archives is located in Terrell Library;

 mail code 5610.